 Published Sep 04, 2019, Updated Aug 19, 2023

 This post may include affiliate links.
 Thank you for your support.

 The perfect fall treat, these healthier baked apple cider donuts are made with whole wheat pastry flour, coconut sugar, Greek yogurt, and coconut oil.

-This year, I’m not sure if we’ll make it to Carter Mountain for apple picking so I decided to try my hand at making homemade baked donuts.
-And of course, in true EBF fashion, I worked to make them a bit healthier using real food ingredients like whole wheat pastry flour, apple sauce, coconut sugar, coconut oil, and Greek yogurt.
+I decided to try my hand at making homemade baked donuts.
+And of course, in true EBF fashion, I worked to make them a bit healthier using real food ingredients like whole wheat pastry flour, applesauce, coconut sugar, coconut oil and Greek yogurt.
 A major upgrade from the traditional recipe that uses melted butter and brown sugar.

 It can also be handy to have a large icing piping tip for adding the donut batter into the pan, but it’s not 100% necessary.
 You can always spoon the batter into the pan and then shake it to make sure the batter is even.